-Claiming more than 400,000 lives each year, malaria disproportionately affects children: more than half of these preventable deaths are children under the age of five.
-And children in marginalized communities in the last mile generally have little access to the most effective treatment: sleeping under an insecticide-treated bed net.
-Repeated bouts of malaria can deplete nutrients making children more susceptible to subsequent ailments, creating a vicious cycle of infection, depleting even more precious micronutrients.
+Claiming more than 400,000 lives each year, malaria disproportionately affects children.
+More than half of these preventable deaths occur in children under the age of five.
+Children in marginalized communities generally have little access to the most effective treatment: sleeping under an insecticide-treated bed net.
+Repeated bouts of malaria can deplete nutrients making children more susceptible to subsequent ailments.
+This creates a vicious cycle of infection, depleting even more precious micronutrients.
 Additionally, approximately 35% of hospital and health center visits are due to malaria, placing a massive burden on an already stressed healthcare system.

 UVP addresses the gaps in access to preventative treatment by purchasing mosquito nets and selling them at a steeply subsidized cost to community members.
 Selling nets rather than giving them away for free ensures that nets are used effectively and for their intended purposes.
 UVP also intermittently surveys community members who purchased nets to measure net coverage and proper usage.